-The population peaks between August and December, with the best time being in August and September.
-Kaudulla Reservoir, located in the park attracts the elephants during the dry season, into what is known as The Gathering as they make their pilgrimage to Minneriya, but you can see elephants the entire year.
+The population peaks between August and December.
+But the best time is in August and September.
+Kaudulla Reservoir, located in the park attracts the elephants during the dry season.
+This is referred to as The Gathering as they make their pilgrimage to Minneriya.
+But, you can see elephants the entire year.

 Where to Stay: